mattermost/docs/source/install/use-kubernetes-mattermost.rst

   $ kubectl -n mattermost get pods

-The *STATUS* of the pods should be running/ready, with an *AGE* of a few seconds.
+The *STATUS* of the pods should be running/ready, with an *AGE* of 10-15 seconds.

 Blue-green Deployments
 ----------------------